 III.
 Evo Devo Activism (Empowerment Activism)

 How do we best advance the Third P, our preference foresight, the one we care the most about in human society?
-How can we use simple evo devo models for preference foresight, like the Eight Goals, for creating more adaptive global intelligence?
-How do we best resolve our conflicting social agendas, take advantage of opportunities, and manage the many downsides and risks to our strategies, and in our environments?
+How can we use evo devo models, including the Five Goals and Ten Values, to act in ways that make things better for individuals (empowerment activism) or societies (progress activism)?
+How do we best resolve our conflicting individual and social agendas, take best advantage of opportunities, steer away from environmental downsides and risks, and manage the downsides and risks in our strategies?

-Evo devo models offer a framework for thinking broadly about challenges of foresight practice.
-They offer a universal way to think about normative (values, preferences) foresight, in a wide variety of complex systems, and help us view human social systems in a bigger picture frame.
-Perhaps their most important lesson, for leaders and foresighters, is their proposal that in all normative, strategic, agenda-setting, activist activities, we will do best to continually keep in mind two fundamental, perennially opposing ways of view the world: evolution and development.
+Evo devo models offer a framework for thinking broadly about normative (values, preferences) foresight, in a wide variety of complex systems.
+They help us view human social systems from a bigger picture, universal frame.
+Perhaps their most important benefit, for leaders and foresighters, is their proposal that in all normative, strategic, agenda-setting, activist activities, we will do best to continually keep in mind two fundamental, perennially opposing ways of view the world: evolution and development.
 Roger Martin’s insightful book on leadership, The Opposable Mind: How Successful Leaders Win Through Integrative Thinking (2007) makes this point well.
 All good leaders are constantly keeping multiple opposing viewpoints in mind.
-The key to adaptive integrative thinking is to make sure those are the most important viewpoints.
+The key to adaptive integrative thinking is to make sure those opposing “binaries” are the most important viewpoints.
+You will have to decide for yourself if these binaries are the best categories you can use to make sense of the world, and generate visions for personal empowerment and social progress.

 Evo Devo models offer us two very fundamental process viewpoints on which to build our understanding of adaptation, values, and intelligence.
 While they are quite preliminary today, I think evo devo models are already useful enough to help guide our activism, and we’ll briefly consider that important emerging topic in this section.